reimar/voter/README.md

        of your color list      │               list starts                      │    words or even some emojis ▼                                                ▼

-               a comma separated list of colors                 this marks the start of your keywords or rgb hex values                       label list
+               a comma separated list of color                  this marks the start of your keywords or rgb hex values                       label list
 ```